scrtlabs/secret-ai-sdk/README.md

 ## Examples

-For comprehensive examples including streaming implementation, refer to the `example.py` file included in the package.
+For comprehensive examples including streaming implementation, refer to the `example.py` and `voice_example.py` files provided in the package.

 ## API Documentation